AnnaWegmann/StyleSurvey/resources/papers.md

 ## Papers and works from the Style Survey

-*This is a stub.
-We welcome contributions to collect relevant style papers that are not mentioned in our survey.*
+*We welcome contributions to collect relevant style papers that are not mentioned in our survey.*

 This page is intended to list the references from the Style Survey paper as a **sortable, searchable table**, and to provide simple visualizations over that list.